safvan041/CP/README.md

 #do not push anything on main#

-# Step 1: Ensure you're on latest branch
+# Step 1: Ensure you're on latest branch, this is for dev branch, perform all the operations on this branch, then mrege it on fix-deploy-test.
-git checkout fix-deploy
+git checkout fix-deploy-dev

 # Step 2: Pull the latest updates
-git pull origin fix-deploy
+git pull origin fix-deploy-dev

 # Step 3: Create a new feature branch
-git checkout -b your-feature-branch-name
+git checkout -b IMP-00..-name-of-your-branch

 # Step 4: Confirm current branch
 git branch

 # Step 5: Push to GitHub
-git push -u origin your-feature-branch-name
+git push -u origin IMP-00..-name-of-your-branch

 ------------------------------
 ▶️ Run the Project Locally